 \subsection{Requirements Specification}

-The specification of requirements for the scenario extraction method should be accompanied by a prioritization of them in order to develop a common understanding and to achieve a focus on the most important aspects of the development task at hand.
-We utilize the MoSCoW prioritization, where each requirement is marked as must (M), should (S), could (C) or won´t (W) according to its importance.
-Note, that requirements marked as \textit{W} are potentially as important as the ones marked with \textit{M}, but can be left for a future release of the implementation~\cite{Khan.2015}.
-The following requirements for the scenario extraction method were identified: \begin{itemize} \item The scenario extraction method must allow the processing of naturalistic road traffic data by means of (multivariate) time series of different lengths (M1). \item The scenario extraction method must allow a clustering of multimodal urban traffic scenarios of varying number of road users (M2). \item The scenario extraction method must be applicable to different urban traffic spaces with as little adaptation effort as possible (M3). \item The scenario extraction method must include a feature representation that is compatible with supervised machine learning approaches (M4). \item The scenario extraction method must allow a slicing of time series data in meaningful sub-sequences (M5). \item The scenario extraction method should have a feature representation that includes multiple road user dynamics simultaneously at the scenario level (S1). \item The scenario extraction method should minimize the amount of prior expert knowledge required for the application (S2). \item The scenario extraction method is intended to enable scenario clustering without including road network information (C1). \item The scenario extraction method is intended to enable scenario clustering based on different data sources in future releases (W1).
+The specification of requirements for the scenario extraction method should be accompanied by a prioritization of them to develop a common understanding and to achieve a focus on the most important aspects of the development task at hand.
+We utilize the MoSCoW prioritization, where each requirement is marked as must (M), should (S), could (C), or won´t (W) according to its importance.
+Note that requirements marked as W are potentially as important as the ones marked as M, but they can be left for a future release of the implementation~\cite{Khan.2015}.
+The following requirements for the scenario extraction method have been identified by involving OEM domain experts, domain experts from academia as well as relevant standards~\cite{InternationalOrganizationforStandardization.30.06.2022} and regulations~\cite{UnitedNationsEconomicComissionforEurope.09.03.2021,EuropeanCommission.5.8.2022}: \begin{itemize} \item The scenario extraction method must allow the processing of naturalistic road traffic data by means of (multivariate) time series of different lengths (M1). \item The scenario extraction method must allow the clustering of multimodal urban traffic scenarios of a varying number of road users (M2). \item The scenario extraction method must be applicable to different urban traffic spaces with as little adaptation effort as possible (M3). \item The scenario extraction method must include a feature representation that is compatible with supervised machine learning approaches (M4). \item The scenario extraction method must allow a slicing of time series data in meaningful sub-sequences (M5). \item The scenario extraction method should have a feature representation that includes multiple road user dynamics simultaneously at the scenario level (S1). \item The scenario extraction method should minimize the amount of prior expert knowledge required for its application (S2). \item The scenario extraction method is intended to enable scenario clustering without including road network information (C1). \item The scenario extraction method is intended to enable scenario clustering based on different data sources in future releases (W1). \end{itemize}